Nordix/keycloak-secrets-vault-provider/README.md

 WARN  [org.keycloak.services] (build-47) KC-SERVICES0047: secrets-provider (io.github.nordix.keycloak.services.vault.SecretsProviderFactory) is implementing the internal SPI vault.
 This SPI is internal and may change without notice
 ```

-Both the `vault` and `admin-realm-restapi-extension` SPIs are internal to Keycloak and may change without warning between releases.
-Currently, no stable public alternatives exist for this functionality.
+The `vault` and `admin-realm-restapi-extension` SPIs are internal to Keycloak and may change at any time.
+No stable public alternatives exist, so future Keycloak updates could break compatibility.
+Some internal Keycloak APIs (e.g. for caching) are also used.
-Users should be aware that future Keycloak updates could introduce breaking changes.
-Some additional internal Keycloak APIs, such as those used for caching, were also required to achieve full functionality.

 ## Contributing

-Please refer to the [Development Guide](docs/development.md) for instructions.
+Please refer to the [contribution guide](CONTRIBUTING.md).